Xiang Jingyu: Early life

 Xiang Jingyu was born in Xupu, Hunan province on 4 September 1895.
 Her father was Xiang Ruiling, may have been of the Tujia ethnicity, a successful businessman, and her mother was Deng Yugui, who died when Xiang Jingyu was young.
 She had ten siblings.
-Xiang Jingyu's one brother, Xiang Xianyue, who had studied in Japan, was a leader of Tongmenghui in West Hunan.
+Her brother, Xiang Xianyue, who had studied in Japan, was a leader of Tongmenghui in West Hunan.
 Xiang Xianyue founded a primary school in Wenchangge in 1903.
 Xiang Jingyu (then named Xiang Junxian) attended this school because of the influence of her brother and became the first girl who studied in a school in the imperial era of China.
 Xiang Jingyu was versed in both classical education and modern education.

 Xiang Jingyu went to Changsha after the downfall of Qing dynasty with the 1911 Revolution.
 She renamed herself Xiang Jingyu and attended the First Provincial Women's Normal School of Hunan, but then left this school and attended Zhou Nan Women's School.
 In this period, Xiang Jingyu was concerned with state affairs.
 When the humiliating Twenty-One Demands was signed, she and other students made speeches in the streets, hoping to wake the patriotic enthusiasm of Chinese people.
 After graduating from Zhou Nan Women's School, Xiang Jingyu went back to her hometown.
 She thought that education could rescue China, so she founded Xupu Primary School under the support of some local progressives.
 As the principal of this school, she employed some progressive youths as teachers.
-What the difference was compared to most other schools was that her school taught new knowledge and new ideas.
+In contrast to most other schools, her school taught new knowledge and new ideas.
 At the beginning, there was only one class and dozens of students.
 However, the numbers of students expanded quickly and reached up to 300.

 In 1918, a warlord in Xupu named Zhou Zhelan proposed to marry Xiang and Xiang's father consented to the proposal.
 Xiang refused, stating that she would "marry the nation and be celibate for life."

 In 1919, Xiang joined the New Citizen Study Society, which had been founded by Mao Zedong and Cai Hesen.
-So Xiang Jingyu went to Beijing, and paid a visit to Mr. Cai Yuanpei, the principle of Peking University.
+Xiang Jingyu went to Beijing, and paid a visit to Mr. Cai Yuanpei, the principle of Peking University.
 In Beijing, Xiang Jingyu met with Cai Hesen and had a good relationship with him.

 In January 1920, Xiang and Cai went on a work-study to France.
 While in France, they married.
 Their marriage became known as the "Xiang Cai Alliance" or the "looking upward alliance" as a model for marriage based on principles of individual freedom and shared revolutionary beliefs.